-Figure 13.
-Yellow-brown necrotic spots will become extensive with prolonged calcium deficiency.
+Figure 15.
+Leaf cupping and extensive necrotic spots will develop with prolonged calcium deficiency.

-Magnesium (Mg)

-Secondary Nutrient
+Magnesium (Mg) Secondary Nutrient

 Role

 Magnesium is required for the synthesis of chlorophyll for photosynthesis.
 It also aids phosphate movement and is a component of enzymes involved in plant respiration and DNA/RNA synthesis.

 Mobility

 Magnesium readily moves through the plant.

 Impact of pH

 Optimally available between pH 6.5 and 8.5.

 Deficiency Symptoms

 Magnesium is a mobile element, so older leaves are the first to display signs of deficiency.
-These typically include interveinal chlorosis or reddening followed by marginal leaf necrosis, leaf curling and development of necrotic patches.
+These typically include interveinal chlorosis or reddening followed by marginal leaf necrosis, leaf cupping or curling and development of necrotic patches.
 Magnesium deficiency symptoms may appear similar to potassium and manganese deficiency symptoms however, manganese deficiency symptoms usually occur first in younger leaves compared to magnesium and phosphorus deficiency symptoms first occurring in older leaves.